Build a $400 Witcher 3 Blood and Wine Gaming PC 2017

 The Witcher 3, released in 2015, was the best game of the last several years.
 In my opinion, it was everything that an RPG should be with its immersive story, next-level graphics, customization, and gameplay.

 While the PS4, Xbox One, and Wii U were all released within the last few years, the gap that exists between computer performance and these consoles continues to grow at a steady pace.
-In 2016, you can now build a PC for the same price of a console but use superior parts like the Intel's Haswell i3-4160 and AMD's R7 260X.
+In 2017, you can now build a PC for the same price of a console but use superior parts like the Intel's Haswell i3-7100 and an RX 560 or GTX 1050.

 Below, I'll discuss not only what type of performance you can expect, but also give you benchmarks for what you can expect for the various choices you can make in this price range.